cpske/ISP/index.md

 Object-Relational Mapping
 </td>
 <td markdown="span">
 ORM concepts and frameworks.
-All web frameworks include or rely on ORM.
+All web frameworks use ORM.
 Two common design patterns for ORM.
 Table schema for different domain models.
 Understanding ORM concepts makes it easier to understand and work with Django models.
 </td>